 “Now I recognize how profoundly parasites affected my body.
 Looking back, I suspect there were other times in my life they were fueling my fatigue.
 To stay in balance moving forward, I avoid high-risk foods like sushi and undercooked beef, and I take parasite-eliminating supplements whenever needed.
 I’m truly living the ideals that I try to teach my clients: to feel optimistic about the future and to capitalize on opportunities.
 It’s thrilling to be living life again!”

-As counterintuitive as it may seem, for 80 percent of women over 40, a stomach acid shortfall causes heartburn, says women’s health expert Ann Louise Gittleman, Ph.D.
+As counterintuitive as it may seem, for 80 percent of women over 40, a stomach acid shortfall causes heartburn, says women’s health expert Dr. Ann Louise Gittleman.
 “But supplementing with hydrochloric acid (HCl) can restore stomach acid, helping to eliminate 90 percent of heartburn and fatigue and boost the body’s ability to fight parasites.”

-To do: Take 650 mg. of betaine HCl ($11.13, Amazon) with your biggest meal of the day; if you don’t feel a warming sensation in your belly within five hours, your acid levels are low.
-Double your dose the next day and continue to increase it by 650 mg. a day (to a max of 6,500 mg.) until you feel the warming, which indicates adequate levels of stomach acid.
-Then reverse the process: Reduce your next day’s dose by 650 mg. and stay there until the warming returns, then drop down another 650 mg., repeating until you no longer need it.
-Note: HCl isn’t advised if you have ulcers or take certain medications; check with your doctor.
+Try taking 650 milligrams of betaine HCl (Buy on Amazon, $10.55) with your biggest meal of the day; if you don’t feel a warming sensation in your belly within five hours, your acid levels are low.
+Double your dose the next day and continue to increase it by 650 milligrams a day (to a max of 6,500 milligrams) until you feel the warming, which indicates adequate levels of stomach acid.
+Then reverse the process: Reduce your next day’s dose by 650 milligrams and stay there until the warming returns, then drop down another 650 milligrams, repeating until you no longer need it.
+Note that HCl isn’t advised if you have ulcers or take certain medications.
+Check with your doctor.